Limit Multiplicity For Unitary Groups and The Stable Trace Formula

-Let~$G$ be a semisimple Lie group and~$\Gamma(\fp^n) \subset G$ a congruence tower of cocompact arithmetic lattices.
-This article is motivated by the study of rates of growth of the Betti numbers~$\dim H^i(\Gamma(\fp^n), \BC)$ as~$n$ grows.
-Matsushima's formula \cite{Ma67} expresses~$H^i(\Gamma(\fp^n), \BC)$ representation-theoretically: Here the sum is taken over isomorphism classes of unitary representations of~$G$, the number~$m(\pi, \Gamma(\fp^n))$ is the multiplicity of~$\pi$ in the regular representation of~$G$ on~$L^2(\Gamma(\fp^n) \dom G)$, and $H^i(\fg,K;\pi)$ is the $(\fg,K)$-cohomology of $\pi$.
-Following \cite{VZ}, the finitely many cohomological representations, i.e. those contributing non-trivially to the above sum, are well-understood.
-Thus the question is reduced to the growth of multiplicities~$m(\pi, \fp^n)$ for cohomological representations.
+These dimensions can be expressed representation-theoretically by using Matsushima's formula \cite{Ma67}: Here the sum is taken over isomorphism classes of unitary representations of~$G$, the number~$m(\pi, p^n)$ is the multiplicity of~$\pi$ in the regular representation of~$G$ on~$L^2(\Gamma(p^n) \dom G)$, and $H^i(\fg,K;\pi)$ is the $(\fg,K)$-cohomology of $\pi$.
+Following the work of Vogan-Zuckerman \cite{VZ}, the finitely many representations contributing non-trivially to the above sum are well-understood.
+Thus the question is reduced to the growth of multiplicities~$m(\pi, p^n)$ of cohomological representations.

 Multiplicity growth rates are best understood for discrete series representations, which contribute to cohomology only in the middle degree.
-In that case, DeGeorge-Wallach \cite{DGW} and later Savin \cite{Sa89} have shown that $m(\pi, \fp^n)$ grows proportionally to the index $[\Gamma(\fp^n): \Gamma(1)]$.
+In that case, DeGeorge-Wallach \cite{DGW} and later Savin \cite{Sa89} have shown that $m(\pi, p^n)$ grows proportionally to the index $[\Gamma(1): \Gamma(p^n)]$.
 This leaves open the question of multiplicity growth for cohomological representations in lower degrees.
-In general, these are non-tempered, and DeGeorge-Wallach show that their multiplicities $m(\pi, \fp^n)$ satisfy In \cite{SX91}, Sarnak-Xue predicted upper bounds on growth, interpolating between the rate for discrete series and the constant multiplicity of the trivial representation. \begin{conjecture}(Sarnak-Xue) Let $\pi$ be a unitary representation of $G$ and let Then \end{conjecture} By definition, the representation~$\pi$ is tempered if~$p(\pi) =2$.
-Thus Sarnak-Xue expect the failure of temperedness to dictate the rate of growth of~$m(\pi, \fp^n)$.
+In general, these are non-tempered, and DeGeorge-Wallach show that their multiplicities $m(\pi, p^n)$ satisfy Sarnak-Xue \cite{SX91} have predicted upper bounds on growth, interpolating between the rate for discrete series and the constant multiplicity of the trivial representation.
+Here ``$f(n) \ll g(n)$" means that for $n$ large enough, $f(n)$ is bounded by a constant multiple of $g(n)$, and $\ll_{\epsilon}$ indicates that the implied constants depends on $\epsilon$. \begin{conjecture}(Sarnak-Xue) Let $\pi$ be a unitary representation of $G$ and let Then \end{conjecture} By definition, the representation~$\pi$ is tempered if~$p(\pi) =2$.
+Thus Sarnak-Xue expect the failure of temperedness to dictate the rate of growth of~$m(\pi, p^n)$.